 What dopamine actually is (and what it isn't)

 Dopamine is often described as "the pleasure chemical."
 That's slightly off.
 It's better understood as the anticipation chemical — the neurotransmitter that drives you toward a reward you expect to be there.
-The hit comes from the seeking, not just the finding.
+As neuroscience research on the reward system shows, the hit comes from the seeking, not just the finding.

 Activities that release dopamine in healthy ways: exercise, eating, social connection, accomplishing something hard.
 Activities that release dopamine in unhealthy ways: anything that delivers small, unpredictable rewards on a fast cadence — slot machines, scrolling feeds, refreshing notifications.